SBA Loans for Computer Repair Companies

 How Computer Repair Companies Can Benefit from SBA 7(a) Financing

-The Small Business Administration’s SBA 7(a) program guaranteed more than $25 billion in loans during 2017, helping thousands of business across the U.S. The 7(a) program is incredibly versatile, allowing borrowers to use loan funds for a variety of purposes, including equipment, working capital, and owner-occupied commercial real estate.
+The Small Business Administration's 7(a) program is incredibly versatile, allowing borrowers to use loan funds for a variety of purposes, including equipment, working capital, and owner-occupied commercial real estate.

 Other SBA Loans for Computer and Electronics Repair Companies